gpoore/codebraid-preview-vscode/README.md

   is used within a shell, so it must be appropriately quoted and escaped.
   If this is a wrapper script for Pandoc, it must return Pandoc's version info verbatim when called with `--version`.

+* `codebraid.preview.pandoc.preferPandocSourcepos` [`true`]:  Use Pandoc's
+  `sourcepos` extension when available, instead of using Codebraid Preview's emulation of `sourcepos`.
+Sourcepos data maps input file(s) to preview HTML and makes possible scroll sync.
+Pandoc's `sourcepos` usually gives more accurate scroll sync, but also typically requires block-level filters to skip sourcepos elements with a `data-pos` attribute in the Pandoc AST.
+  Pandoc's `sourcepos` is only available for CommonMark-based formats (`commonmark`, `commonmark_x`, and `gfm`).
+Codebraid Preview's emulation of `sourcepos` usually gives less accurate scroll sync, but also typically requires no modifications for block-level filters.

 * `codebraid.preview.pandoc.showRaw` [`true`]:  Display a verbatim
   representation of non-HTML raw content (Pandoc Markdown `{=format}`) in the